 One of the challenges we faced was understanding the existing codebase of AB3.
 We had to familiarize ourselves with the structure of the codebase, the interactions between the different classes, and the existing features of AB3.
 This required us to spend time reading through the code, discussing the existing features, and identifying potential areas where conflicts might arise when adding new features.
 We also had to consider how to integrate our new features using the existing structure in AB3, and how to ensure that the new features did not conflict with the existing features.

-Our team wanted to implement a feature that would allow users to manage and store exam scores for each person.
+Exam and its Interactions with PersonOur team wanted to implement a feature that would allow users to manage and store exam scores for each person.

-It was clear from the start that this would require the introduction of a new entity, Exam
+It was clear from the start that this would require the introduction of a new entity, Exam, to store information about

 each exam.
-However, we found that there was a challenge in determining how to connect the Person
+However, we found that there was a challenge in determining how to connect the Person entity with the Exam entity, and how to

 manage and store the scores for each person for each exam.
 This required careful consideration and planning to ensure that